-Losses in the PCB dielectric could be addressed by using dielectric with lower dielectric loss then currently used FR4, e.g. some of the Rogers Corporation laminates.
+Losses in the PCB dielectric will be addressed by using dielectric with lower dielectric loss then currently used FR4, e.g. some of the Rogers Corporation laminates.

 Measuring the spin relaxation time T1

+Start with a smooth transition like: once the gate reflectometry setup will be properly working I will focus on performing spin manipulation experiments.
+During my PhD I will focus on the LD spin qubit in a double dot device.